-In case you missed it, Surly put out our annual call for the Surly Featured Artist, who will design our label art for Surlyfest 2017, Darkness 2017, and our 12th Anniversary beer in 2018.
+In case you missed it, Surly put out our annual call for the Surly Featured Artist, to design our label art for Surlyfest 2016, Darkness 2016, and our 11th Anniversary beer in 2017.

 As we head up to the March 10th deadline for entry, we’re going to talk to some of our previous artists about the experience, what they’re up to now, and where you can nab some of their work.